jbanyer/squareline_lilygo_t_panel_starter/README.md

 A minimal working project combining SquareLine Studio and PlatformIO for the [LilyGo T-Panel](https://lilygo.cc/products/t-panel-s3) board.

+This project uses the S3 SoC, not the H2 SoC which is also present on the T-Panel.

 ## Quick Start: Build

 To build the project and flash it onto a T-Panel board: